‘Beware of practising your piety before others in order to be seen by them; for then you have no reward from your Father in heaven.

 ‘Do not store up for yourselves treasures on earth, where moth and rust consume and where thieves break in and steal; but store up for yourselves treasures in heaven, where neither moth nor rust consumes and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.
 (Matthew 6:1-6 and 16-21, NRSV).

 Today, Ash Wednesday, marks the beginning of the fourty days known as Lent.
-They mark the time of preparation as we approach our communal remembering of Easter and mirror the period fasting and temptation of Jesus after his baptism.
+They mark the time of preparation as we approach our communal remembering of Easter and mirror the period of fasting and temptation Jesus undertook after his baptism.